-Last week’s article was about how pet sitters could learn holistic animal care to do more for the animals in their care.
-There are pet sitters who already incorporate holistic animal care into their business and that’s fantastic!
+Last week’s article was about how pet sitters could use holistic animal care to do more for the animals in their care, and some are already doing that.

-This week we want to talk about how boarding facilities are taking animal care to a higher level to become a leader of the pack.
+This week we want to talk about how boarding facilities are taking animal care to a higher level, holistically, to become a leader of the pack.

 We have enjoyed teaching holistic animal care to owners, staff, and boarders at multiple boarding facilities.
 Last year, we spoke at The Dog Gurus summit in Texas, which was primarily attended by boarding facilities from all over the U.S. Over the years, it has been a joy to see boarding facilities want to learn more so they can offer the very best to the animals they care for.